 A credit score is a way for lenders to assess how reliable you are with your money and how likely you are to repay borrowed money.
 In the eyes of a creditor, the higher your score is, the more likely you are to receive a loan or mortgage.

 Because you’re viewed as reliable by creditors, you’ll also receive more perks regarding interest rates and generous loan offers.

 On the other hand, a bad credit score can affect your chances of getting a mortgage, as well as increase your interest rates.

-So, how do you know if you have a good credit score in the UK?
+So, how do you know if you have what is a good UK credit score?
 And what if you don’t?
-We’ll discuss an ideal credit score and how you can increase yours.
+We’ll discuss what is an excellent credit score and how you can increase yours.

 How is credit score calculated?

 A credit bureau will calculate your credit score based on your credit history and reports.
 While each bureau has a unique way of calculating your score, they generally take into consideration how you pay your bills and the period between each payment, how much debt you have, and how your financial track record compares to other active credit consumers.

 Your credit score is only one aspect of your credit report.
 Bureaus will also note your employment position, your financial history, and any information the organisation already has about you.

 Based on all of the information above, the bureau will translate its findings into a score.
 This is known as the credit score.

 When it comes to accessing what is a good credit score in the UK, you need to take into account the fact that there are three leading credit reference agencies (CRAs), each of which provides you with varying credit scores categorised as very poor, poor fair, good and excellent.
 What is considered a good credit score by each CRA is listed below: